 30-Day Zero-Budget Launch Plan (Copy This)

-Days 1–3: pick a service or product idea and draft a one-paragraph offer; publish a one-page landing or pinned social post with one clear CTA.
+Days 1–3: pick a service or product idea and draft a one-paragraph offer; publish a one-page landing or pinned social post with one clear call to action.

-Days 8–14: deliver work for early customers and collect one-sentence testimonials plus permission to share results; turn deliverables into Shorts/Reels that teach one technique each; publish your “how I did it” thread on Threads to spark conversations.
+Days 8–14: deliver work for early customers and collect one-sentence testimonials plus permission to share results; turn deliverables into Shorts or Reels that teach one technique each; publish your “how I did it” thread to spark conversations.

-Days 22–30: pick one monetization unlock to pursue — apply to the YouTube Partner Program if you’ve hit the eligibility numbers, or prepare a small Instagram subscription perk deck, or list your most requested SKU on TikTok Shop; end the month with a weekly money routine, a testimonial wall, and a single sentence that explains what you do and for whom.
+Days 22–30: pick one monetization unlock to pursue — apply to the YouTube Partner Program if you’ve hit the eligibility numbers, or prepare a small Instagram subscription perk deck, or list your most requested SKU on a social-commerce platform; end the month with a weekly money routine, a testimonial wall, and a single sentence that explains what you do and for whom.

 At day 30, assess honestly: if the offer is resonating, double down; if not, refine the promise or pivot the channel without increasing your tool spend.
 Your goal for month two is simple: repeat the system and raise average order value by adding one helpful add-on, not by adding more complexity.